What's The Difference Between All The Primers, Epoxies And Topcoats Out There?

 Primers, base coats, and topcoats — what each layer does, why it matters, and how to tell quality from marketing hype

 There are a lot of different products on the market today, which can be confusing and even misleading.
-In this article, we'll go over each part of an epoxy floor system and explain what each layer is, what it does, and how to tell the good from the bad.
+In this article, we'll walk through each layer of an epoxy floor system in the order they're applied, explain what each layer does, and show you how to tell quality from marketing hype.

 Water-Based Epoxy